rtlab1417/STM32_intro_shared/README.md

 *Will add on as the practices expanding.*

 Comment 1:
 It is encouraged to enter / code each practice personally.
 Avoid cloning a project at the beginning of learning.

+<p style="background-color:tomato;">Comment 1: </p>
+<p style="background-color:tomato;">It is encouraged to enter / code each practice personally.
+Avoid cloning a project at the beginning of learning. </p>

 1. GPIO - LED